nezanuha/markdown-text-editor/README.md

 Welcome to **MarkdownEditor**, the leading open source JavaScript markdown editor plugin.
 Enjoy a simple, powerful, and embeddable markdown editor with real-time preview, syntax highlighting, responsive design, and seamless integration for all web projects.

+## Built With

+This Markdown editor is built using [frutjam](https://frutjam.com), a customizable Tailwind CSS UI library.

 ---
 ## Table of Contents